Onimusha: Dawn of Dreams: Development

 While previous games offered a mix of realism and fantasy, Dawn of Dreams had the concept of "cool".
 This affected the main character who was designed with the idea of making him look cool.
 Soki was not modelled after any famous Japanese star, unlike previous heroes.
-This is due to Capcom only trying to appeal hardcore games rather than team's original goal of expanding the games to the general market.
+This is due to Capcom only trying to appeal hardcore games rather than the team's original goal of expanding the games to the general market.
 This resulted in more complex game mechanics.
 Additionally, the use of actors gave Capcom restriction when making projects involving the franchise outside of video games.
 Inafune expected Dawn of Dreams to be adapted to other forms of media.
-In order to add returning characters despite not being able to live in Dawn of Dreams's storyline, the staff used alias.
-This generated early speculations most notably the Tenkai's true identity being Samanosuke Akechi, the returning hero from previous games.
-Ono did not respond to the fans' questions, expecting them to learn the true by playing it.
+In order to add returning characters despite not being able to live in Dawn of Dreams's storyline, the staff used aliases.
+This generated early speculations, most notably the Tenkai's true identity being Samanosuke Akechi, the returning hero from previous games.
+Ono did not respond to the fans' questions, expecting them to learn the truth by playing it.
 Despite the focus on action rather than the setting, the team did not reduce the plot's length and instead they gave it twice the content of storyline than Demon Siege.
 Ono considered Demon Siege "quite short" and thus expected players to complete this game in between 30 and 40 hours.